MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 # Thinking in Combinators

-DataKnots are a Julia library for building data processing pipelines having path-like compositional semantics.
+DataKnots are a Julia library for building data processing pipelines.
 In DataKnots, pipelines are assembled algebraically: they either come from a set of atomic *primitives* or are built from other pipelines using *combinators*.
 In this tutorial, we show how to build pipelines starting from smaller components and then combining them algebraically to implement complex processing tasks.

 To start working with DataKnots, we import the package: